dominicschaff/music_remote/README.md

 Available Actions:
 ------------------

-* 2 Fingers Controls Volume
+* 2 Fingers Controls Skipping
-* 3 Fingers Controls Skipping
+* 3 Fingers Controls Volume
+* 4 Fingers Controls playback (stop/play/pause)

 After touching with the specified fingers, you can remove all but one finger to view the screen more easily.

 *Note:* that each action is split into two action, an up and a down.

-Rotation is now allowed. if your screen it vertical the actions are up and down, but if your screen is horizontal then the actions are left and right.
+Rotation is now allowed. if your screen is vertical the actions are up and down, but if your screen is horizontal then the actions are left and right.

 Installation:
 -------------